SSWSpencer/ethical_data_scraper/README.md

 # 🧠 Ethical Data Scraper
 ## (for Newegg, Playwright-Based)

 This project is a stealthy, human-like web scraper for Newegg products, built using [Playwright](https://playwright.dev/) and Python.
-It allows you to programmatically gather product names, prices, and links — useful for filtering out the noise when hunting for high-performance parts.
+It allows you to programmatically gather product names, prices, and links — useful for filtering out the noise when you're looking for the best bang for your buck.

 > ⚠️ This scraper is a proof-of-concept and is intended for **personal, educational, or internal use only**.
 Use it responsibly and respect Newegg’s terms of service.